Alabama Crimson Tide golf: Women

 Alabama first had a women's golf team in 1974, but has reached heights of success over the past five years never seen in the program's history.
 Since his arrival in 2006, Mic Potter has built Alabama into a national contender.
 The Tide has advanced to the NCAA Championships in each of Potter's eight seasons after the Tide had qualified for the NCAA Women's Golf Championship just once in the program's history before his arrival.
 In 2010, Alabama won the SEC Women's Golf Championship and posted a then school-best third-place finish at the NCAA Championships.
 In 2011, the Crimson Tide won its first NCAA Regional title in school history, and qualified for the 2011 NCAA Golf Championship at the Traditions Club in Bryan, Texas, where they finished tied for 8th.

 In 2012, the Tide won their first-ever NCAA Championship, when senior Brooke Pancake made a par on the final hole to clinch the title, winning with a score of 1,171 strokes (19-over-par) over four rounds at the Vanderbilt Legends Course in Franklin, Tennessee.
 The championship was the first for the University of Alabama in a sport other than football or gymnastics.
 The Crimson Tide continued their success in 2013 where they won the SEC Championship as a team while Stephanie Meadow won the individual title.

 In 1941, Eleanor Dudley won the women's individual intercollegiate golf championship (an event conducted by the Division of Girls' and Women's Sports (DGWS) — which later evolved into the current NCAA women's golf championship).
 In 2015, Emma Talley won the NCAA Individual Championship.

 Tour professionals

 Men

 The Crimson Tide has had numerous great players that have come through the program over the years.
-One of the best known is Jerry Pate, who has competed in the Walker Cup, garnered All-America honors, captured the U.S. Amateur, won the U.S. Open, was named PGA Rookie of the Year, and went on to enjoy a successful career on the PGA Tour and the Champions Tour.
+One of the best known is Jerry Pate, who has competed in the Walker Cup, garnered All-American honors, captured the U.S. Amateur, won the U.S. Open, was named PGA Rookie of the Year, and went on to enjoy a successful career on the PGA Tour and the Champions Tour.
 Pate also designed Alabama's current home course, Ol' Colony.
-Another successful alum is 2017 PGA Championship winner and 2017 FedEx Cup Champion Justin Thomas.
-As of December 2018, Thomas has won 9 times on the PGA Tour.
-Besides his Major and FedEx Cup, other highlights include 2018 WGC-Bridgestone Invitational and Dell Technologies Championship (a FedEx Cup playoff event).
+Another successful alum is 2017 PGA Championship winner, 2017 FedEx Cup Champion, 2021 Players Championship winner, and 2022 PGA Championship winner Justin Thomas.
+As of July 2023, Thomas has won 15 times on the PGA Tour.
+Besides his 2 Major Championships, FedEx Cup, and Players Championship, other highlights include the 2018 WGC-Bridgestone Invitational, the Dell Technologies Championship (a FedEx Cup playoff event), and the 2020 WGC-FedEx St. Jude Invitational.